iaeiou/blue-plankton-2/content/posts/basic-rules-for-walking-in-the-mountains.md

 It's easy to get incredibly lost in rural New Hampshire.
 Many roads have street signs missing.
 And after miles of driving underneath the brilliant pine-framed blue skies, every road starts to look the same.

 New Hampshire is a low-population-density state.
-You may be used to navigating by familiar stores: like 7-11 or Burger King.
-You can drive for hours in rural New Hampshire and not see a single 7-11.
+You may be used to navigating by familiar sights: like the 7-11 near your home or Burger King across the highway.
+Realize that you can drive for hours in rural New Hampshire and not see a single 7-11.

 Do yourself a favor.
 If your car didn't come with a GPS system, buy one before you arrive.